articles, demos and materials

 Arches Paper - Widely available

-PAINTS: Whatever the brand, only buy Artist quality - it's not that much more expensive and student grade paint is basically just frustrating!
+PAINTS: Only buy Artist quality - it's not that much more expensive and student grade paint is basically just frustrating!
 I use mainly Winsor and Newton Artist Watercolours and Daniel Smith Watercolors.
 Both are widely available.

 FRAMES & MOUNTS:

-For my miniature paintings I often to use an antique Reeves and Sons painting box that was a gift from an elderly artist friend and dates from her time in Paris at the turn of the twentieth century.
+For my miniature paintings I tend to use an antique Reeves and Sons painting box that was a gift from an elderly artist and dates from the early twentieth century.
 I'm often asked about it so am mentioning it here!
-Although a little battered, it's an absolutely lovely thing and makes it easy to paint almost anywhere.
-It includes a tiny water bottle, water dish, pan tray, brush storage, palette, finger slot and adjustable bar to hold it all in place.
-There is even an adjustable picture viewer.
-They thought of everything!
+It's a lovely thing and makes it easy to paint almost anywhere.

 If you do an internet search for 'pochade box' you will find lots of similar modern boxes.
-It's not an essential piece of kit by any means, but I do like mine!
+It's not an essential piece of kit, but I do like mine!